TemperateGrassland/model_harness/README.md

-# StableDiffusion deployment on Sagemaker
+# sd-turbo deployment with Asynchronous SagemakerAI Endpoint

 A Python FastAPI that hosts a [SD-turbo](https://huggingface.co/stabilityai/sd-turbo) /predict endpoint for local development and /invocation endpoint for hosting with AWS SagemakerAI.